How to Identify Narcissistic Psychopaths

 11. Some are impulsive

 Bear in mind that the term ‘narcissistic psychopath’ is only present in popular culture.
 If you suspect that someone in your environment fits this profile, it’s best to stay away from them.
-You may also need professional help to deal with the emotional havoc they create, so don’t hesitate in seeking it out.It might interest you...
+You may also need professional help to deal with the emotional havoc they create, so, if this is your situation, don’t hesitate to seek support.It might interest you...